Adroiti/docs-for-code-review-tools/RuboCop/Layout-SpaceInsideStringInterpolation.md

 ## Description

-This cop checks for whitespace within string interpolations.
+This rule checks for whitespace within string interpolations.

-### Example
+## Examples

 ```ruby
 # Good if EnforcedStyle is no_space, bad if space.